Huotes/CommitMaker/README.md

 Chuck Norris' Internet connection is faster upstream than downstream because even data has more incentive to run from him than to him.

 Chuck Norris can retrieve anything from /dev/null.

+Chuck Norris shot the sheriff, but he round house kicked the deputy.